Eric B. & Rakim: Early years and Paid in Full

 The duo recorded their debut album, Paid in Full, at Power Play Studios in New York.
 The album was named in part after the Paid in Full posse, a notorious New York collective of gangsters and rappers: including the original 50 Cent, Killer Ben, Kool G Rap and Freddie Foxxx.
 The Paid in Full posse are featured on the back cover of the album.
 In 1987, 4th & B'way Records issued the album.
 After the success of "Eric B. is President", the album climbed into the Top Ten on the US Billboard Top R&B/Hip-Hop Albums chart.
 Eric B. would later admit that the album was rushed.
 "The reason Paid In Full is so short is because we stood in the studio for damn-near a week.
 The whole album came together in a week.
 Listen to the lyrics on it and listen to how short they are.
 That's because Rakim wrote it right there and we'd been in the studio like for a whole forty-eight hours trying to get the album finished."
 Rakim agrees: "[I] used to write my rhymes in the studio and go right into the booth and read them.
 When I hear my first album today I hear myself reading my rhymes - but I'm my worst critic.
 That's what I hear, though - because that's what it was.
 I'd go into the studio, put the beat down, write the song in like an hour, and go into the booth and read it from the paper..."
 Marley Marl stated that his cousin MC Shan was an assistant engineer on some tracks, including the single "My Melody," though Eric B. denies this.
-MTV listed the album as the greatest in hip hop history: 'When Paid in Full was released in 1987, Eric B. and Rakim left a mushroom cloud over the hip-hop community.
-The album was captivating, profound, innovative and instantly influential.
-MCs like Run-DMC, Chuck D and KRS-One had been leaping on the mic shouting with energy and irreverence, but Rakim took a methodical approach to his microphone fiending.
-He had a slow flow, and every line was blunt, mesmeric.
-And Eric B. had an ear for picking out loops and samples drenched with soul and turned out to be a trailblazer for producers in the coming years.'
+MTV listed the album as the greatest in hip hop history:

 The record has sold over a million copies and the Recording Industry Association of America (RIAA) certified it platinum in 1995.
-On the heels of the album's success, the duo signed a deal with MCA.
+On the heels of the album's incredible platinum success, the duo were the first rap act to sign a million dollar record deal as they entered into an agreement for three albums with MCA.